EwweKovacevic/EwweKovacevic/README.md

 I have experience in 3D modeling in Blender.

-Currently learning how to make FiveM scripts.
+Currently learning how to develop in FiveM.

+Also learning Discord.js.

 You can reach me on discord, ewwekovacevic.